 By integrating HP’s insights into how prospects were interacting with their digital properties and online content with external behavioral data, 6sense is helping HP identify and prioritize accounts.
 This data is then incorporated into the workflows of HP’s direct and inside sales, as well as the digital marketing organization, which translates intelligence into better-performing marketing campaigns.

 Why HP Chose 6sense

-Whether you’re in charge of improving marketing outcomes and sales efficiency at an enterprise behemoth or a fast growing SaaS company, it’s interesting to parse the reasons HP invested in our 2sense product.
+Whether you’re in charge of improving marketing outcomes and sales efficiency at an enterprise behemoth or a fast growing SaaS company, it’s interesting to parse the reasons HP invested in 6sense products.

-For HP there were 3 main considerations that had them land on using the 2sense predictive product:
+For HP there were 3 main considerations that had them land on using 6sense predictive products:

 - Time-to-capability.
 HP had two key initiatives midflight that they were looking to support.
 Choosing a solution that could be up and running quickly and provide HP’s marketing and sales teams with actionable data without the need for extensive system integrations or large onboarding projects was key.

 - Time-to-value.
 HP was looking to quickly measure the ROI of predictive without having to make a large time and resource commitment.
-The 2sense product allowed HP to quickly put predictive insights into the field and begin monitoring changes in conversion rates, sales cycles and pipeline.
+By implementing components of 6sense first, HP was able to quickly put predictive insights into the field and begin monitoring changes in conversion rates, sales cycles and pipeline.

 - Partner-built predictive models.
 Using 6sense-built models, HP was able to quickly begin parsing large amounts of internal and external customer data without expanding internal analytical resources.